 Located in the US, the ATV trails in Pennsylvania offers over twenty awesome ATV riding trails.
-The best Pennsylvania ATV trails based on popularity are considered to be Burnt Mills ATV Trail, Dixon Miller Recreation Area, Lost Trails ATV Park, Michaux State Forest, and Bald Eagle ATV Trail.
+The best Pennsylvania ATV trails based on popularity are considered to be Burnt Mills ATV Trail, Dixon Miller Recreation Area, Bald Eagle ATV Trail, Lost Trails ATV Park, and Michaux State Forest.
 For a detailed trail description and printable trailhead map, just select a Pennsylvania ATV trails trail below.

 East of Bradford in the Allegheny National Forest, the Willow Creek ATV Trail is an 10.8-mile loop trail traversing scenic, forested hills on the Bradford District of the Allegheny National Forest.
 The trail is designed for enjoyment of ATV representing all skill levels.

 Located near Gettysburg, the 82,000 acre Michaux State Forest contains a well-defined 37 mile system of dirt roads, snowmobile trails and foot trails ideal for ATV riding.
 The Piney Mountain area is very popular with ATV riders.

 Northwest of Pittsburgh and south of Wampum, the Mines & Meadows ATV Resort has 50 miles of trails over 600 acres open to ATV riding.
 There are many trails that run underground through abandoned limestone mines.
 These mines provide matchless thrills with underground lakes, total darkness and numeroussurprises that help make each journey unforgettable.

 South of Bedford and Rainsburg in Buchanan State Forest, the Martin Hill area has 14 miles of ATV trails.
 It is 70 percent logging roads and 30 percent rocky trails.